Biodegradable Materials That Degrade on Their Own: 7 Breakthroughs in Sustainable Packaging Solutions

 - Great for large-scale events

-7. MoeBios: Circular Bioplastics Innovation in Europe
+7. MoeBIOS: Circular Bioplastics Innovation in Europe

-MoeBios is one of several European projects accelerating the shift to biodegradable materials and bioplastics.
+MoeBIOS is one of several European projects accelerating the shift to biodegradable materials and bioplastics.
 It supports:

 - Pilot testing of sustainable packaging technologies

-- Knowledge sharing through its open-access Green Channel
+- Knowledge sharing

 A key player supporting the behind-the-scenes infrastructure of sustainable change.